graphql/graphql-spec/spec/Section 3 -- Type System.md

 When using the type system definition language, a document must include at most one {`schema`} definition.

-In this example, a GraphQL schema is defined with both query and mutation root operation types:
+In this example, a GraphQL schema is defined with both a query and mutation _root operation type_:

 ```graphql example
 schema {